izelyekrek/Regression_Mid-Project/README.md

 ## 5.2 Removing duplicates

-We can see taht there is no duplicates because we still have the same amount of rows.
+We can see that there is no duplicates because we still have the same amount of rows.

 ## 5.3 Checking and cleaning the outliers
 As we saw the big gap between the 75% and the max row in a few columns.